 If you are interested in partnering with CURes, email us at CURes@lmu.edu.

-Some of our current partners include:
+Some of our current and recent partners include:

 The Annenberg Foundation is a family foundation established in 1989.
 Founded by Walter H. Annenberg, publisher and ambassador, the Foundation supports the worldwide community through its grantmaking, technical assistance and direct charitable activities.
 CURes receives grant support from the foundation to further development of community science programs, urban ecology curricula and public education of environmental science and policy.

 The Baldwin Hills Land Conservancy (BHC) has responsibility for managing a number of state and city-owned parks close to the LMU campus.
 CURes scientists worked with the BHC to develop a comprehensive 3-year park user study to understand the needs of the community, the results of which will help the BHC with park development and programming.

 The Ballona Wetlands Conservancy is committed to the conservation and protection of the Ballona Wetlands, the last remaining wetlands area in Los Angeles.
 Through research, education, and advocacy the Conservancy ensures the preservation of this vibrant ecological area.

 The Bay Foundation (TBF) was founded to restore and enhance the Santa Monica Bay and local coastal waters.
 Along with LMU's Seaver College, TBF operates The Coastal Research Institute with the mission to engage in multidisciplinary research on environmental and social issues affecting the Bay and its watersheds and to contribute to policies and actions that improve the Bay.
 CURes scientists and staff frequently collaborate with TBF on education and research projects that align the missions of both organizations.